Leopard seal: Conservation

 The International Union for Conservation of Nature (IUCN) lists the leopard seal as Least Concern.
 The species is widespread and abundant throughout its range, facing no major threats from human activity.
 The trend in population size is unknown, with no indication of decline.
 A 2012 survey estimated the total population size to be 35,000; the IUCN notes this is likely a substantial underestimate.

 Because they are limited to a subpolar distribution in the Antarctic, they may be at risk as polar ice caps diminish with global warming.
 Additional threats include the commercial harvesting of krill, increased tourism activity, entanglement in marine debris, and canine distemper virus.
 Seals within New Zealand waters are protected by the Marine Mammals Protection Act.
-Hunting of leopard seals is regulated by the Convention for the Conservation of Antarctic Seals (CCAS); no harvesting currently occurs.
+Hunting of leopard seals is regulated by the Convention for the Conservation of Antarctic Seals (CCAS); no hunting currently occurs.